dunglas/symfony-docker/docs/build.md

 # Build Options

-## Selecting a Specific Symfony Version
+## Selecting a Specific Laravel Version

 Use the `LARAVEL_VERSION` environment variable to select a specific Laravel version.